RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 - A non-pipelined simulator written in C++ `simulator.cpp` that executes instructions encoded in binary format and writes back into a .txt file it uses as memory.

-- A 5-stage pipelined simulator written in C++ `pipelined_simulator.cpp` // DOES NOTHING AS OF NOW
+- A simulator for a 5-stage pipeline with interlocks written in C++ `stall_pipeline.cpp` that executes instructions and also writes stage description and time for each cycle.

+- P.S `pipelined_simulator.cpp` : Rudimentary pipeline (was too good to delete); Divides into stages but works on single instruction in a particular cycle and shows execution time

 ## Assembler Description and Usage Guidelines :